gklps/www.berty.tech/bertytech/content/newsletter/news-23/index.fr.md

 ![](screen-berty-v2.png)

-We now have the (almost) final version of "mockup-final2-final.sketch". (#graphicdesignerjoke) 🎉
+We now have the (almost) final version of "mockup-final2-final.sketch". (docs/protocol/#graphicdesignerjoke) 🎉

 ### Audits